Skip to main contentSkip to navigation

 Is SHR on the DS920+ a proprietary format that only Synology can read?

 No. Synology Hybrid RAID on the DS920+ runs the same Linux mdadm software RAID that has been around since 2001, layered with LVM for mixed-capacity arrays, and formatted with Btrfs or ext4.
 An SHR array from a DS920+ can be assembled read-only on any Linux workstation using mdadm --assemble --readonly, then the LVM volume group is activated with vgchange -ay, and the filesystem mounts with mount -o ro for read-only inspection.
-Any recovery lab that tells you SHR is a black box only their proprietary tool can read is either misinformed or selling fear.
+Any claim that SHR is a black box only a proprietary tool can read is incorrect.

 Is it safe to click Repair in DSM Storage Manager on a crashed DS920+?